ObiyaDev/obiya-examples/examples/rag-docling-weaviate-agent/README.md

 ## How it Works

-1. **Document Processing**: The system processes the PDF using Docling and uses Hybrind Chunking to split it into chunks
+1. **Document Processing**: The system processes the PDF using Docling and HybridChunker to split it into chunks
-1. **Vector Storage**: Text chunks are embedded using Open AI and stored in Weaviate
+1. **Vector Storage**: Text chunks are stored in Weaviate with OpenAI text2vec/generative
 1. **Query Processing**: User queries are processed using RAG:
    - Query is embedded and similar chunks are retrieved from Weaviate
    - Retrieved context and query are sent to OpenAI for answer generation